 In Hungarian, our third person singular pronoun is “ő”.
 My idea was to bring out this one letter word from the title.
 I've spent some time sketching different letterforms, and came to a solution I liked, where the large “ő” spiralled into its connection with the “z”, than took this sketch into Illustrator to make some adjustment.

-Later in the process, I decided to soften the lettering a little, and drew a digital watercolour version in Fresco (a new app I really enjoy playing with right now) using the vector version as a base.
+Later in the process, I decided to soften the lettering a little, and drew a digital watercolour version.

 The tall shapes of Bebas Neue worked great for the author's name, but it is not meant for longer texts: